tomtsui88/tomcat-interview/README.md

 Tomcat
 The Tomcat server is the most widely used open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSocket technologies.
 Apache Tomcat software powers numerous large-scale, mission-critical web applications across a diverse range of industries and organizations.

-The sample TomCat application (sample.war) we will be using for this exercise and it is included in this git repository.
+The sample TomCat application (sample.war) will be using for this exercise is included in this git repository.

 Objective
 You will need to complete the following steps: